Films by Title: "A"

 Anthem (1991) - This short film explores how the homosexual community is depicted in society and serves as a weapon of empowerment for its members.
 Documentary, 9 min., VHS, dir: Marlon Riggs.

 Antwone Fisher (2002) - This drama, based on the memoir Finding Fish by Antwone Fisher, marked the directorial debut of actor Denzel Washington.
 Antwone (Derek Luke) is a sailor in the Navy who is constantly in trouble for his hot temper.
 He is ordered to see naval psychiatrist Dr. Davenport (Denzel Washington), and he slowly begins to reveal the harsh details of his troubled childhood, which cause his present-day emotional rage.
 Drama, 120 min., DVD, dir: Denzel Washington.

-Anyplace But Here (1978) - The economically depressed, Southern black is enticed with stories of the Promised Land, Chicago.
+Anyplace but Here (1978) - Economically depressed, Southern blacks are enticed with stories of the Promised Land, Chicago.
 Despite the odds, millions travel to Chicago with dreams of a better life.
 Documentary, 50 min., 16mm, dir: Edmund Coulthend.

 Aoki (2009) - Documentary about Richard Aoki, a Japanese American who was one of the founding members of the Black Panther Party.
 Documentary, 94 min., DVD, dir: Ben Wang & Mike Cheng.